Luftare/shadow/README.md

 ### Visual fx

 - opponents' shot direction is displayd on map
-- shooting shakes the screen to recoil direction
 - obstacles have type and custom sprites
   - wall
   - tree